incubated-geek-cc/sg-transportation/README.md

 # sg-transportation
 ### A Bus route visualisation NodeJs site I built to aid me in an analytical task.
-Currently deployed on Heroku at: https://sg-transportation.herokuapp.com/
+Currently deployed at: https://sg-transportation.glitch.me/

 ### Includes the following:
 ## Realtime Bus ETAs in Singapore